brenns10/kchat/README.md

 under your pillow at night.

-I managed to hack together a good enough understanding of polling and wait queues to make the files work with both blocking non-blocking I/O, thanks to the information from the *Linux Device Drivers, 3rd Edition*, which I accessed from [here](http://www.makelinux.net/ldd3/).
-Especially see Sections 6.2 and 6.3!
+I managed to hack together a good enough understanding of polling and wait queues to make the files work with both blocking and non-blocking I/O, thanks to the information from the *Linux Device Drivers, 3rd Edition*, which I accessed from [here](http://www.makelinux.net/ldd3/).
+Especially relevant are Sections 6.2 and 6.3!

 License
 -------